How to Fix Gaps & Spaces in Teeth

 What’s your first step?

-The first thing you need to do in order to close the spaces in your teeth is contact your dentist.
-They will be able to review your options in more depth and offer the solution that will fit your aesthetic and financial needs.
+The first thing you need to do in order to close the spaces in your teeth is to contact your dentist.
+They will be able to review your options in more depth and offer the best solution that will fit your aesthetic and financial needs.
+Dental health is an important factor contributing to your overall health that shouldn’t be ignored.

 It is also important to note that a few causes of diastemas may be preventable!
 Routine dental care and oral hygiene (dental check-ups, brushing, and flossing) help to prevent gum disease – therefore, keeping bone density and tooth support strong.
 Additionally, people with tongue thrusts and other incorrect swallowing behaviors can break bad habits and properly learn how to swallow.

-Has your child’s permanent teeth come in but a diastema stuck around?
+Have your child’s permanent teeth come in but a diastema stuck around?
 Are you embarrassed to smile because of the gap between your front teeth?
 Call us today about the best solution for your diastema.
 Or request an appointment using our online form!
+Our orthodontists are located in Franklin, Spring Hill, Murfreesboro, and Mt.
+Juliet, Tennessee.
+We strive to fix your crooked teeth while providing the best orthodontic experience possible!